stack-rs/rattan/guide/src/ref/packet-log.md

 Note that the `ip.frag` includes the fragment offset and the flags.
 Other fields are self-explanatory.

 **raw Gerneral Packet Entry**:
-The specification for a raw general packet entry:
+The specification for a raw General Packet Entry:

 ```text
  0                   1                   2                   3